terra-money/docs/docs/learn/terra-station/get-started/terra-station-desktop.md

 To start using any of the many dApps the Terra ecosystem has to offer, check out the Terra Station Chrome browser extension.
 For on-the-go transactions, check out the Terra Station mobile app.

-For more guides on how to use other Station features, visit the [How to](/How-to/Terra-Station/Wallet.html) section.
+To learn how to use other Station features, visit the [Station guides](../station-guides/README.md).